 The application is for a new 56 place nursery facility.
-It would include outdoor play areas for different age groups, 14 car parking spaces for staff (including 1 disabled space), an on-site drop off/pick up zone, 8 cycle parking spaces and hard and soft landscaping.
+It would include outdoor play areas for the different age groups, 14 car parking spaces for staff plus one disabled space, an on-site drop off/pick up zone, 8 cycle parking spaces and hard and soft landscaping.

-The single storey building, approximately 3.5m in height, would be located to the north west of the site with play areas extending towards the northern and western boundaries.
+The single storey building, approximately 5.2 in height (pitch of monopitch roof), would be located to the north west of the site with play areas extending towards the northern and western boundaries.
 The car parking area would be located to the eastern boundary.
 A drop off/pick up zone would be created close to the front entrance of the building.